 Angina is chest pain or discomfort caused when the heart muscle does not get enough oxygen-rich blood.
 It is usually a symptom of and underlying heart condition such as coronary artery atherosclerosis.

-- Nausea, fatigue, shortness of breath, sweating, dizziness
+- Nausea, fatigue, shortness of breath, sweating, or dizziness.

 - Stable — Pain usually caused by exertion or excitement and stops when at rest or with medication.